alikera/alikera.github.io/_pages/about.md

 ## Who am I?

-Hello, my name is Ali Keramati, and I am a Ph.D. student in **Educational Data Science** at University of California, Irvine.
+Hello, my name is Ali Keramati, and I am a Ph.D. student in **Education Data Science** at University of California, Irvine.
 I obtained my bachelor’s degree in Computer Engineering with a minor in Educational Sciences from the University of Tehran in 2024.

 <!-- I previously earned a B.Sc. in Computer Engineering with a minor in Educational Sciences from the University of Tehran.
 I proudly served as an undergraduate research assistant at several research labs, including the Cognitive Systems Lab, Technology Enhanced Learning Lab (TELAB), UT NLP Group, National Brain Centre, the University of Queensland (remotely), and the Embodied Design Research Lab at UC Berkeley (remotely). -->